 Grants must be $10,000 or under.
 Sponsorships can be from $10,000 to $150,000.
 The current Sponsorship program shows the range of events and projects being sponsored and the amounts funded.
 All the details are in the Sponsorship Guidelines.
 The total amount available for sponsorship requests in 2022/2023 is $200,000.

 Sponsorships must offer return on investment in the form of sponsor benefits.
 Grant recipients should acknowledge council support but not to the same level of ‘return on investment’.

 - Iconic events vs niche projects

-The events and projects in the Sponsorship program generally have broad appeal across the community and attract large numbers of participants.
+The events and projects in the Sponsorship program generally attract large numbers of participants and/or create local economic benefit.
 Projects with a more delineated audience may be appropriate for a community grant.